-The Journal of Ethnopharmacology published an animal study in 2009 which shows black seed extract hinders the glucose absorption in the intestines and enhances glucose tolerance.
+The Journal of Ethnopharmacology published an animal study in 2009 which shows black seed extract hinders glucose absorption in the intestines and enhances glucose tolerance.

 In 2011, the Journal of Endocrinology and Metabolism confirmed that thymoquinone in black seeds could increase the insulin sensitivity of liver cells.
 Also, it suggested it could prevent type 1 and type 2 diabetes.

-What’s more, black seed extracts have powerful antioxidant properties which help protect the cells in pancreas against free radical damage.
+What’s more, black seed extracts have powerful antioxidant properties which help protect the cells in the pancreas against free radical damage.

 Moreover, the Memorial Sloan-Kettering Cancer Center warns intake of high doses of black seed herb caused kidney and liver damage in animals.